lambdamikel/MiDeLoRa/README.md

 search.

-Nevertheless, it was an idea worth pursuing, and although MiDeLoRa-defined DL reasoner were not nearly as fast as other contenders of that time (Racer, Fact, ...) that used functional and light-weight data structures, it was nevertheless fast enough to be used in practical Description Logic ontology applications.
+Nevertheless, it was an idea worth pursuing, and although MiDeLoRa-defined DL reasoners were not nearly as fast as other contenders of that time (Racer, Fact, ...) that used purely functional and hence more light-weight data structures not requiring rollback during backtracking, it was nevertheless fast enough to be used in practical Description Logic ontology applications.
 For example, it was used in [DLMAPS](https://github.com/lambdamikel/DLMAPS).
 It was also possible to run the LUBM Benchmark with MiDeLoRa.
 See `(test 1)` here.
 Moreover, in comparison to othe reasoners, MiDeLoRa did not have quite as many optimization techniques implemented, and the ones implemented were the most basic ones.

 Back in these days, I was a big believer in CLOS and object-oriented + functional programming in Common Lisp.
 Inspired by [the infamous